-Biosfile.bin is the filename of the BIOS code.
+(Where Biosfile.bin indicates the file name of the BIOS code.)

-- 2. The utility will show "Checksum is ssss". - Compare the "ssss" with original checksum posted on Web or BBS.
+- 2. The utility will show "Checksum is ssss". - 3.
+Compare the "ssss" with original checksum posted on Web or BBS.
 If they are different, please do not proceed any further and try to download the BIOS again.